 We are committed to providing you with a convenient, safe and secure banking experience.
 As a part of our commitment, look here for updates on current alerts and important bank messages.

-During the holidays and always, please be aware of suspicious phishing emails.
 Phishing occurs when a fraudulent email originates from someone pretending to be a trustworthy entity.
-The email is designed to lure the victim to reveal personal information such as confirming your banking account, PIN number, social security number, credit/debit card number, and other personal information.
+The email is designed to lure the victim to reveal personal information such as confirming your bank account number, logins and passwords, PIN numbers, social security number, credit/debit card numbers or other personal information.

 If you receive an email that seems suspicious, please delete the message and do not click on any links or attempt to open any attachments.
-Please remember that Civista Bank will never contact you asking for your card number, PIN, social security number or to validate a transaction.
+Please remember that Civista Bank will never contact you asking for your card number, PIN, social security number, or account password to validate a transaction.

-For more tips on protecting yourself from fraud, please visit our Security Center.
+For more tips on protecting yourself from fraud, please see our Security Center.

 Data Breaches can occur at anytime.